My first desktop

 Well here you all go:

 - I could’ve released the next cool Windows installation remastering tool in my era.
 Dino Nuhagic was my life-goals at that time (the guy got I job at Microsoft, and I kind of wanted to work there, though I eventually outgrew this passion).
 Although I think his vLite tool would’ve performed on-par or much better in some aspects compared to this program.
 After all, Microsoft hardly changed the format of the installation media post Windows 7.
 I think they still use quite a similar format for Windows 10 as well.

-- So, I wrote a software to customize Windows 8, written before Windows 8 was actually released, that still works on Windows 8.1.
+So, I wrote a software to customize Windows 8, written before Windows 8 was actually released, that still works on Windows 8.1.
 Nobody will ever know.
 That’s a legend now.

-I am grateful that I crossed paths with Dino Nuhagic (nuhi) and the people at MSFN, Vishal Gupta, the guys at AutoIt forums, the ResHacker community and its author(s), and the people at MSFN, http://reboot.pro and https://ryanvm.net/.
+I am grateful that I came across wonderful people like Dino Nuhagic (nuhi) and the people at MSFN, Vishal Gupta, the guys at AutoIt forums, the ResHacker community and its author(s), Bootland Forums and Ryan VanderMeulen.
 Thank you for placing me on the path that I’m on today, and for showing countless people that computers and programming are indeed, a truly beautiful art.